-In developing the calendar, make an effort to eliminate conflicts in scheduling.
+In developing the calendar, try to eliminate conflicts in scheduling.
 Take into account district and council activities, and avoid significant national, state, local, or religious holidays and important community or school events.
 The lodge calendar should be incorporated into the council planning calendar.